annefarrell/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "current PhD student" institution = "University of Chicago" year = 2020
+  course = "PhD student in Computer Science" institution = "University of Chicago" year = 2020